 Many people think that claims originate from contractors needs and contractors often make claims against the client.
 However, claims may originate from the client’s requirements.

 Construction Claims Management Phases

-In a claim management process, there are two parties.
+In a construction claims management process, there are two parties.
 One is making the claim and the other is preventing against it.
-In construction an additional work or an extra to the contract is subject to a claim.
+In construction, additional work or an extra to the contract is subject to a claim.

 Basically, claim management phases fall into four categories which are below:

 The Claim Prevention phase starts with the initial contract documentation.
 The most effective way to prevent claims is to create all contract documents, plans, and designs in the same line.